fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 Over the past four years, Mark Zuckerberg has made moves that imply he's positioning Meta as a sort of **Platform as a Service** provider for social media companies.

 This theory is in good company.
-Here's a 2019 tweet from "a member of Facebook's inner circle" reported by the Mostly Cloudy Newsletter[^1]:
+Here's a 2019 tweet from "a member of Facebook's inner circle” reported by the Mostly Cloudy Newsletter[^1]:

 > I'm going to make a prediction: in five years, >25% of Facebook Inc's revenue will comes from selling cloud services to other UGC companies to meet global compliance needs.

-If successful, Meta would usher in a new social media era as the first lords of the "social web."
+If successful, Meta would usher in a new social media era as the first lords of the "social web.”
 The aftermath could mean that Meta gains an unprecedented concentration of power over what we see, who we interact with, and where developers can build digital communities.

 Indie developers could gain a much-needed revenue stream through an ad-share program, which would be great if it weren't Meta writing the checks.
 We saw what happened to small businesses and aggregator websites.
 We saw what almost happened to corporate media after Facebook launched Instant Articles.